michaeljolley/baldbeardedbuilder.com/content/blog/2019/code-of-conduct-and-contributions-in-public-repositories/index.md

 ---
 date: 2019-05-20
-title: "Using a CONTRIBUTING & CODE_OF_CONDUCT to assist others in contributing to public repositories"
+title: 'Using a CONTRIBUTING & CODE_OF_CONDUCT to assist others in contributing to public repositories'
 cover: ./58047500-f400df80-7b0d-11e9-917c-b4b1cd4a8d2b_b3iim4.jpg
 banner_image_alt: Woman working on laptop leaned against a brick wall.
 description: Helping other contribute to public repositories on GitHub by providing contributing and code of conduct guidelines.
 tags: [github, contributions, code-of-conduct]
+summary: Want people to contribute to your repositories?
+Then you need to make sure they know they're welcome and provide them with a clear path to get started.
 ---

 It seems that lately I've been creating a new public repo every other day.
 A few have even received pull requests from other contributors.
 As that list of contributors began to grow I realized there were a few things that I, and probably other repository maintainers, want to provide.
 So, as always, when I learn something new, I write a blog post.

 My goal is to explain the benefits of acknowledging contributors and providing them